benhodgson87/release-please-detect-major-changes/README.md

 ### Using with monorepos

 The action works with release-please's monorepo support.
-When multiple packages are being released, the `major_bumps` output will contain entries for each package that has a major version bump.
+When multiple packages are being released, the `updated_paths` output will contain entries for each package that has a major version bump.

 ```yaml
 - name: Detect Major Bumps